Valley of the Fallen: Franco's tomb (1975–2019)

+“My true monument is not that Cross in the Valley [of the Fallen], but the Spanish middle class.
+When I took office, it didn't exist.
+I bequeath it to the Spain of tomorrow.”

 Franco was the second person interred in the Santa Cruz basilica.
 Franco had earlier interred José Antonio Primo de Rivera, the founder of the Falange movement, who was executed by the Republican government in 1936 and was buried by the Francoist government under a modest gravestone on the nave side of the altar.
 Primo de Rivera died on 20 November 1936, exactly 39 years before Franco.
 His grave is in the corresponding position on the other side of the altar.
 Accordingly, 20 November is annually commemorated by large crowds of Franco supporters and various Falange successor movements and individuals, flocking to the Requiem Masses held for the repose of the souls of their political leaders.